-My Disney Top 5 - Things I Love About Disney's Polynesian Resortby Chris Barry, staff writer
+My Disney Top 5 - Things I Love About Disney's Polynesian Resortby Chris Barry, contributing writer

 Welcome back to another Disney Top 5.
 Recently on MousePad, MousePlanet’s very own discussion board, I engaged myself in yet another healthy debate.
 This particular discussion was centered on which resort to stay in when visiting Walt Disney World—the Polynesian or the Grand Floridian.
 Some problems we Disney fans have, deciding which deluxe resort to stay in, right?
 Granted, not everyone who’s traveling to Walt Disney World has this concern.
 The high cost of each resort certainly limits their appeal to a large portion of travelers.
 But if you can afford it, or you’re interested in splurging on a resort, it would be hard to find two better choices.